Menu

 Scott Joplin (November 24, 1868 – April 1, 1917) was an American composer and pianist.
 Dubbed the "King of Ragtime", he composed more than 40 ragtime pieces, one ragtime ballet, and two operas.
 One of his first and most popular pieces, the "Maple Leaf Rag", became the genre's first and most influential hit, later being recognized as the quintessential rag.
 Joplin considered ragtime to be a form of classical music meant to be played in concert halls and largely disdained the performance of ragtime as honky tonk music most common in saloons.

 Joplin's music was rediscovered and returned to popularity in the early 1970s with the release of a million-selling album recorded by Joshua Rifkin.
 This was followed by the Academy Award–winning 1973 film The Sting, which featured several of Joplin's compositions.
-Treemonisha, his second opera, was produced in 1972 and in 1976 he was awarded a Pulitzer Prize.
+Treemonisha, his second opera, was produced in 1972 and in 1976 Joplin was awarded a Pulitzer Prize.

 Source : Wikipedia